ChaoningZhang/Dual-temperature/README.md

 CIFAR10 and CIFAR100 will be automately downloaded.

 # Training
 To train SimCo, SimMoCo, and MoCoV2, use the script in folder `./bash_files`.
+You should change the entity and project name to enable the wandb logging.

 # Results
 | Batch size | 64    | 128   | 256            | 512   | 1024  |